 Per the City’s Subdivision and Zoning Ordinances and the City’s Design and Construction Standards Manual (DCSM), the City requires that a Traffic Impact Analysis (TIA) be conducted for any planned development (associated with rezonings, special use permits, preliminary plats, and engineered comprehensive site plans) expected to generate 100 or more peak hour vehicle trips.

 Traffic Impact Analysis (TIA) Documents

 [1.15MB] Determination of Need for a Traffic Impact Analysis - Updated December 2019

 [148KB] Pre-Scope of Work Meeting Form

 1. Applicant contacts Departments of Public Works or Community Development about rezoning, subdivision, preliminary plat, or engineered comprehensive site plan review.

 a.
 City staff refers application to TIA Liaison.

 b.
 Applicant completes the Determination of Need for a Traffic Impact Analysis form and submits to TIA Liaison.
 (The TIA Liaison is available assist with completion of the form if needed.)

 i.
 If TIA is required, refer continue to Step 2.

 ii.
 If TIA is not required, the TIA Liaison will return the signed Determination of Need form for the applicant to submit with rezoning, special use permit, preliminary plat, or engineered comprehensive site plan review applications.
 Do not continue to Step 2.

-a.
-Applicant is encouraged to provide a “conceptual” or “preliminary” layout of their proposed development to illustrate in general terms the characteristics of the proposal: location, types of uses, physical features of the property, adjacent roads, internal layout of structures and streets.
+b.
+Applicant shall provide a “conceptual” or “preliminary” layout of their proposed development to illustrate in general terms the characteristics of the proposal: location, types of uses, physical features of the property, adjacent roads, internal layout of structures, streets, and entrances.

-3. Applicant and City TIA Liaison schedule scoping meeting.
+3. After the pre-application meeting, an applicant and City TIA Liaison schedule scoping meeting.

 a.
 City TIA Liaison will invite Public Works, Community Development, and Public Transportation representatives.

 b.
 City TIA Liaison will invite VDOT District Planning and Area Land Use staff if required by State Code 24 VAC 30-155 (also known as “Chapter 527”).